Get insider access

 5.7 Sports/Fitness

 The HyperX Cloud Alpha aren't recommended for sports.
 While they're a bit more compact than some other gaming headsets, they're still too bulky and unstable for running or working out.
-They're also not the most breathable headphones so they make your ears a little warm and sweaty after exercising for a bit.
-They also can't be used wirelessly, so their wire could get in the way or become snagged while working out.
+They're also not the most breathable, so they make your ears a little warm and sweaty after exercising for a bit, and they lack an IP rating for water resistance, though that's to be expected from over-ears.
+Their audio cable can get in the way or become snagged while working out.

 Pros